-While in Spain, McConkie attended church and came to a realization that would shape how he would return to Mormonism.
+While in Spain, McConkie attended church and came to a realization that would shape how he would return to the Church.

 "You live in a little pueblo in Spain and every 10 blocks there's this gorgeous cathedral that's been standing for at least 500 years," McConkie says of his time in Spain.
 "And you walk in and you breathe in the air that's been breathed in by saints over the century and you know coming in through the stained glass.
 I could feel the subtle energy of what a church actually is.
 It felt like a meditation chamber to me."

 Then in 2011, McConkie had a turning point.
-While processing the pain he had experienced in his childhood and teenage years with Mormonism, McConkie was meditating in a Zen monastery in California when he felt something deep inside himself relax.
-In that moment, all the tension he had toward Mormonism unknotted and he experienced something profound.
+While processing the pain he had experienced in his childhood and teenage years, McConkie was meditating in a Zen monastery in California when he felt something deep inside himself relax.
+In that moment, all the tension he had toward the Church unknotted and he experienced something profound.

 "Everything became really simple, everything became illuminated," McConkie says.
 "Like the world itself, everything felt like it was bathed in light and all was well and all matter of things will be well."

-Within a matter of days after this experience, McConkie says he was back in a Mormon church.
+Within a matter of days after this experience, McConkie says he was back in a Latter-day Saint church.
 And after almost 20 years, McConkie found himself coming back to the religion of his childhood, blending traditional mindfulness, journaling, and introspective questions with his faith.

-But his time spent outside of Mormonism was not without spiritual development.
-In fact, in McConkie's case, it helped him realize the perspective of others and change how he viewed Mormonism.
+But his time spent outside of the Latter-day Saint faith was not without spiritual development.
+In fact, in McConkie's case, it helped him realize the perspective of others and change how he viewed the Church.

 "As I learned to take on the perspective of a European, of an atheist Spaniard, or you know, whatever perspective I was conversing with, I think I started practicing taking the perspective of my father more deeply and my family of origin, my Church," McConkie told NPR.
 "And I think that was the beginning I think of a kind of compassion that edge of these people are crazy just started to smooth.
 And this new voice was coming up in me saying these people have a perspective.
 People are wise.
 People mean well.
 And I would do well to listen to their perspective.
 And that was a really significant shift for me growing up in Europe."